wp-plugins/editorial-calendar/readme.txt

 = 0.8 =
 * The calendar now supports Greek.
 Thanks to <a href="http://aenaon.biz/">Mihalis Papanousis</a>.
+* The calendar now supports Polish.
+Thanks to Krzysztof Nowak.

 = 0.7 =
 * You can now edit post contents, title, and time directly in the calendar.
 You can also schedule a post for publication.